 - 1. Set the power plan to the manufacturer's default setting.
-Set the display brightness to 100 percent:

-- a.
-Click Start.

-- b.
-In the Start menu's quick search field, type Power Options

-- c.
-Move the Screen brightness slider all the way to the right.

-- 2. Set the remaining power plan settings as follows:

-- Dim the display: Never

-- Turn off the display: Never

-- Put the computer to sleep: Never

-- 3. Disable the screen saver.

-- 4. Place the workstation, mouse, keyboard, and display in a windowless, climate-controlled room.

-- 5. Attach a Type T thermocouple to the exterior of the workstation at the following locations:

-- Front center

-- Тор

-- Side opposite the motherboard

-- Side closest to the motherboard

-- Back in center of power supply exhaust

-- 6. Attach a Type T thermocouple to the following locations inside the case:

-- On the hard drive

-- On the CPU heatsink

-- On the VRM FET

-- On the chipset heatsink

-- On one DIMM

-- 7. Close the case.

-- 8. Configure the Fluke 2680A Data Acquisition System to take measurements from the temperature probes and one ambient temperature probe using the Fluke DAQ software.

-- a.
-Connect the Type T thermocouples to channels in the Fluke Fast Analog Input module (FAI).

-- b.
-In the Fluke DAQ software, click each surface temperature channel, select Thermocouple from the list of Functions, and choose T from the list of ranges.

-- c.
-Label each channel with the location associated with each thermocouple.

-- d.
-In the Fluke DAQ software, click the ambient temperature channel, select Thermocouple from the list of Functions, and choose T from the list of ranges.

-- e.
-Label this channel Ambient.

-- 9. While running each test, use a Fluke 2680A Data Acquisition System to monitor ambient and temperature at each interior and exterior point.

-- 10. Connect the power cord from the workstation to the Extech Instruments 380803 Power Analyzer's DC output load power outlet. - 11.
-Plug the power cord from the Power Analyzer's DC input voltage connection into a power outlet. - 12.
+Set the display brightness to 100 percent: - a.
+Click Start. - b.
+In the Start menu's quick search field, type Power Options - c.
+Move the Screen brightness slider all the way to the right. - 2.
+Set the remaining power plan settings as follows: - Dim the display: Never - Turn off the display: Never - Put the computer to sleep: Never - 3.
+Disable the screen saver. - 4.
+Place the workstation, mouse, keyboard, and display in a windowless, climate-controlled room. - 5.
+Attach a Type T thermocouple to the exterior of the workstation at the following locations: - Front center - Тор - Side opposite the motherboard - Side closest to the motherboard - Back in center of power supply exhaust - 6.
+Configure the Fluke 2680A Data Acquisition System to take measurements from the temperature probes and one ambient temperature probe using the Fluke DAQ software. - a.
+Connect the Type T thermocouples to channels in the Fluke Fast Analog Input module (FAI). - b.
+In the Fluke DAQ software, click each surface temperature channel, select Thermocouple from the list of Functions, and choose T from the list of ranges. - c.
+Label each channel with the location associated with each thermocouple. - d.
+In the Fluke DAQ software, click the ambient temperature channel, select Thermocouple from the list of Functions, and choose T from the list of ranges. - e.
+Label this channel Ambient. - 7.
+While running each test, use a Fluke 2680A Data Acquisition System to monitor ambient and temperature at each interior and exterior point. - 8.
+Connect the power cord from the workstation to the Extech Instruments 380803 Power Analyzer's DC output load power outlet. - 9.
+Plug the power cord from the Power Analyzer's DC input voltage connection into a power outlet. - 10.
 Connect a separate host computer to the Power Analyzer using an RS-232 cable.
-This computer will monitor and collect the power measurement data. - 13.
-Turn on the Extech Power Analyzer by pressing the green On/Off button. - 14.
-Turn on the host computer. - 15.
-Insert the Extech software installation CD into the host computer, and install the software. - 16.
-Once installed, launch the Extech Power Analyzer software, and configure the correct COM port.
+This computer will monitor and collect the power measurement data. - 11.
+Turn on the Extech Power Analyzer by pressing the green On/Off button. - 12.
+Turn on the host computer. - 13.
+Insert the Extech software installation CD into the host computer, and install the software.

+14. Once installed, launch the Extech Power Analyzer software, and configure the correct COM port.

-- 1. Boot the system and bring up an elevated command prompt: - Select Windows Start orb. - Type cmd and press Control-Shift-Enter. - Type Cmd.exe /c start /wait Rundll32.exe advapi32.dll, ProcessIdleTasks Do not interact with the system until the command completes. - 3.
-After the command completes, wait 15 minutes before running the test. - 4.
+- 1. Boot the system and bring up an elevated command prompt: - a.
+Select Windows Start orb. - b.
+Type cmd and press Control-Shift-Enter. - Type Cmd.exe /c start /wait Rundll32.exe advapi32.dll, ProcessIdleTasks - Do not interact with the system until the command completes. - After the command completes, wait 15 minutes before running the test.
 Start the Fluke 2680A data logger using the Fluke DAQ software, and begin recording power with the Extech Power Analyzer. - 5.
 Allow the workstation to sit idle for 1 hour. - 6.
 After 1 hour, stop the Fluke 2680A data logger using the Fluke DAQ software, and the Power Analyzer data logger. - 7.
 Export the thermal measurements to a CSV file.
 The Power Analyzer creates a CSV file as it collects that data. - 8.
 Use the thermal measurement CSV file to find and report the highest temperature measured at each location during the test. - 9.
 Use the Power Analyzer CSV to calculate the average power draw in watts during the test. - 10.
 Power the workstation off for 1 hour, and allow it to return to room temperature. - 11.
-Repeat steps 1 through 9 two more times.
+Repeat steps 1 through 10 two more times.